You don’t have to eat just ice cream for breakfast – add a dollop of ice cream to your usual breakfast.

 How to Celebrate Ice Cream for Breakfast Day

-You could just enjoy a scoop of your favorite ice cream in a cone without guilt, but why not make it a celebration by whipping up your favorite breakfast fare and adding ice cream to it!
+You could just enjoy an ice cream in a cone without guilt, but why not make it a celebration by whipping up your favorite breakfast and adding ice cream to it!

 Take a photo of your awesome ice cream breakfast and share it on social media with the hashtag #icecreamforbreakfast.